 As previously stated, a letter of intent provides a great beginning for a successful business journey.
 But it should be just that, an expression of intent to enter into a transaction.
 Once the parties have agreed in principle to the terms for the transaction, whether verbally, on paper or in an email exchange, those terms can be written by an attorney or broker into a letter of intent.
 The parties must, however, recognize that there may be other material terms or legal requirements to be negotiated to protect the parties and formalize the deal.
 Those can be included in the final binding agreement.
 The good news is, at this stage, the parties still can change course.
 In fact, until a formal binding agreement is signed and delivered, the parties should feel free to change their minds on any particular deal term or on the entire deal.

-Be mindful, however, that if the letter of intent contains all or enough of the material terms necessary to complete a transaction without necessary disclaimers, one could find himself or herself in a deal they never intended to enter into.
-To avoid having your LOI construed as a binding agreement, it must clearly state that it simply is an expression of the parties intent to enter into a formal agreement at a future date memorializing the material terms for the lease or purchase, and that the parties do not intend for it to be a legally binding agreement.
+Be mindful, however, that if the letter of intent contains all or enough of the material terms necessary to complete a transaction without necessary and proper disclaimers, one could find himself or herself in a deal they never intended to make.
+To avoid having a letter of intent construed as a binding agreement, it must clearly state that it simply is an expression of the parties intent to enter into a formal agreement at a future date memorializing the material terms for the lease or purchase, and that the parties do not intend for it to be a legally binding agreement.
 A sample provision follows:

 This letter is merely a description of terms and is not intended to be a legally binding agreement.
 Nothing contained herein shall be used or relied upon by either party hereto to attempt to demonstrate that the parties have entered into a binding agreement or for any other purpose.

 There is much more to discuss about letters of intent.
-In my next blog post, I will discuss LOI terms that should be binding upon the parties, ways to prevent surreptitious behavior and terms that should survive termination of an LOI.
+In a future post, I will discuss letter of intent provisions that should be binding upon the parties, ways to prevent surreptitious behavior and terms that should survive termination.

 As always, please feel free to contact me with any questions via email or by phone at 404-693-8302.